 - Labels with the central frequency and name - "Add to known" adds the current common signal to the Known Signals table.
-Please read section "Adding signals to the Known Signals table" - "Update mask" re-updates the mask of the selected known signal.
-Please read "Updating mask of a known signal"
+Please read section "Adding signals to the Known Signals table" on page 54. - "Update mask" re-updates the mask of the selected known signal.
+Please read "Updating mask of a known signal" on page 44